top of page

 OneWorld Sustainable Investments

-Working with this Cape Town and Brussels-based organisation, TACP contributes to applied research on socio-ecological resilience under climate and resource constraints.
+Working with this Cape Town and Brussels-based organisation, TACP contributes spatial analysis to help build socio-economic and environmental resilience to climate and resource pressures.

-Green Climate Fund and led by the South African National Biodiversity Institute, where TACP is responsible for the assimilation and analysis of multi-scalar spatial datasets to identify priority intervention zones for ecological adaptation aimed at enhancing water resource security.
+assimilation and analysis of spatial data to identify priority intervention zones for ecological adaptation aimed at enhancing water resource security in South Africa.

 By integrating these projects, TACP extends its portfolio of applied ecological research and spatial analytics, reinforcing our commitment to evidence-driven strategies for biodiversity conservation and climate adaptation.